mwolfunisg/martinwolf.github.io/README.md

 I also work as a Research Scientist for the [Web3 Foundation](https://web3.foundation/) in Zug.

+I am affiliated with the [Zurich Center for Market Design](https://www.marketdesign.uzh.ch).

 My research interests are in (applied) microeconomic theory, with a focus on contract theory and dynamic contests.
 I am also interested in the structural estimation of auctions.

 ### Publications